What is a DO vs MD?

 You may be wondering: who has a higher salary, a DO or MD?
 Well, we have your answer.
 To put it simply, the salary for DO and MD physicians will not differ due to their credentials.

 Physician salaries will only vary based on specialty.
-For example, pediatrics tend to earn less than other specialties, with a reported average annual income of $232,000.
+For example, pediatricians tend to earn less than other specialties, with a reported average annual income of $232,000.
 Orthopedics is often paid a higher salary, with an average of $511,000 annually.

-It is, of course, natural to be curious about the financial soundness of your decision because it is no secret that medical school is expensive.
+It is, of course, natural to be curious about the financial soundness of your decision, because it is no secret that medical school is expensive.
 However, regardless of pay, finances should not be the driving force if you do decide to work in a care-focused role.

 Source: (Kane, Medscape)